By Rachel Lord (’13)

 - Conduct informational interviews with leaders and colleagues working on health care teams.
 This is a great opportunity to learn more about their work and show an interest in upcoming projects.
 It is also a great way to develop mentors or promoters who can advocate for your involvement.
 I’ve attended resource planning meetings in which this has made a difference for project assignments.

 - If colleagues are open to it, share your resume and ask if your experience fits with their business needs.
-Understanding if gaps exist so you can develop an action plan to round out your skills and present yourself as a valuable new team member.
+Discover if gaps exist so you can develop an action plan to round out your skills and present yourself as a valuable new team member.

 - Understand the process for moving internally.
 Is there an application or interview process to join another team or project?
 Can you spend a certain percentage of your current work hours on a project?
 Or would you have the option to take on some extra project work on your own time?
 Answers to these questions can help you navigate your move or propose creative arrangements to allow for exposure to health care projects.